 Get Started

-Wisconsin law prohibits employers from deducting wages for defective workmanship, lost or stolen property or damage to property unless the employee gives written authorization for each specific deduction after the loss occurs.
+In Wisconsin, employers cannot deduct wages for defective work, lost or stolen property or property damage unless the employee provides written authorization for each deduction after the incident.
+Blanket authorizations signed at hiring are invalid and deductions cannot bring an employee’s pay below minimum wage.

-BenHR keeps your company current and compliant.
+BenHR keeps your company current and compliant with proven payroll policies.
 Contact us today for more information.

 Contact BenHR